 This lab walks you through the steps of instantiating and configuring the VIO core.
 It walks you through the steps of connecting the I/Os of the design to the VIO core.
 This way, you can debug your design when you do not have access to the hardware or the hardware is remotely located.

 - One four-bit PROBE_IN0 port.
 This has two bits to monitor the two-bit Sine Wave selector outputs from the finite state machine (FSM) and other two bits to mimic the state of the other two LEDs on the board.
 You will configure these four-bit signals as LEDs during run time to mimic the LEDs displayed on the KC705 board.

 - One two-bit PROBE_OUT0 port to drive the input buttons on the FSM.
-You will configure it so one bit can be used as a toggle switch during run time to mimic PUSH_BUTTON switch SW3, and the second bit will be used as PUSH_BUTTON switch SW6.
+We will configure it so one bit can be used as a toggle switch during run time to mimic PUSH_BUTTON switch SW3, and the second bit will be used as PUSH_BUTTON switch SW6.